top of page

 Islington: north-facing, very unusual two-level site

-This urban space in North London was a real garden design challenge.
+This urban space in North London was a real design challenge.
 The contemporary, airy home is tucked behind a TFL substation.

-Long and thin with an extreme level change, this took some thought.
+Long and thin with an extreme level-change, this took some thought.
 Our task was to make a beautiful and practical garden for modern family life.

 A 3m-deep well with 3 manhole covers!
 We disguised the manhole hatches with angled boards and elegant strips of aluminium set in the hardwood surface.
 The client knows where they are but it just looks like decoration.
 Dimmable light strips make a real feature.
 3D tiles complete a stylish space.